danyaberezun/KEEPs/README.md

 I guess that we could use the same technique to infer the most precise type for smart cast after the intersection.
 We just should not remove constraints related to the real types and solve them with the other constraints (or after them).
-Also we could use the firs type of the constraints' group for the inference of the most precise bound for the smart cast.
-For example, in such case:
+For example, in such a case:

 ```Kotlin
 interface A<in T, in V>